 Breeding methods over the past few decades have advanced to allow the successful crossbreeding of dogs.
-Typically, crossbreeding is done to hopefully result in a dog with the best traits of both of the parent breeds.
+Typically, crossbreeding is done to hopefully result in a dog with both parent breeds’ best traits.
 Thus began the era of designer breeds.

 The Saint Bernese, also sometimes called Saint Berner, is a crossbreed of two large purebreds: Saint Bernard and the Bernese Mountain Dog.
-Believed to have originated in the 1990’s, the dog is classified as a Mountain Dog.
+Believe in having originated in the 1990s, and the dog is classified as a Mountain Dog.
 Its purebred parents are classified as Working Dogs, but because the Saint Bernese is a hybrid, it is not recognized by the AKC and other kennel clubs.

-It is recognized as a breed by the American Canine Hybrid Club and the Dog Registry of America, Inc. Although the parent dogs were bred to be working dogs, as the Saint Bernese can be as well, they are also well suited for families, as they are great with children.
+It is recognized as a breed by the American Canine Hybrid Club and the Dog Registry of America, Inc. Although the parent dogs were bred to be working dogs, as the Saint Bernese can be, they are also well suited for families, as they are great with children.

 Saint Bernese History

-The Saint Bernard history goes all the way back to the 1600’s when monks first discovered that the dog was very adept at tracking in the snowy Swiss Alps.
-There they were used to find lost travelers, whom they would lay beside to keep the traveler warm.
+The Saint Bernard history goes back to the 1600s when monks first discovered that the dog was adept at tracking in the snowy Swiss Alps.
+There they used to find lost travelers, whom they would lay beside to keep the traveler warm.

 Through inbreeding and disease, many of these dogs were lost.
-In the 1830’s were bred with the Newfoundland to strengthen the breed once again.
+In the 1830s, Newfoundland was bred with Newfoundland to strengthen the breed once again.
 They were brought to England in 1810 and made their way to America by 1880.

 The Saint Bernese’s other parent breed, the Bernese Mountain Dog, is believed to have originated when the Romans invaded Switzerland and the Roman Mastiffs bred with the local sheep-guarding dogs.
-This resulted in a breed that could withstand the cold weather but was also a good guard and farm dog.
+They resulted in a breed that could withstand the cold weather and a good guard and farm dog.

 Because the Saint Bernese is a hybrid of two large parent breeds, the result is a very large dog, often weighing 120 or more pounds and an average height of 27 inches.
 Females are slightly smaller than the males, averaging between 110 and 170 pounds and a height of 26 to 32 inches, whereas the males can be up to 180 pounds and range from 26 to 35 inches tall.

 Like the workhorse they were meant to be, their bodies are very solid and muscular with a broad chest and strong legs.
 Their bodies are well-proportioned, being longer than they are tall.
-Their muzzle is pointed and they have large, round eyes that are usually black or dark brown in color.
+Their muzzle is pointed, and they have large, round eyes that are usually black or dark brown.
 The Saint Bernese also has very large, round paws that are similar in size to bears.
 They also have floppy ears that frame their face.
 Their coat is medium length, dense, and waterproof.
 The coat can be a variety of colors, including brown, black, and cream.

 Saint Bernese dogs make the perfect family dog, especially for families with small children.
-Although quite large in size, they have a very mellow personality.
+Although quite large, they have a very mellow personality.
 They are especially well-known for their calm and affectionate temperament.
 They also tend to be goofy at times.
-Though they may seem large from a young age, the Saint Bernese puppies actually take longer than some other breeds to mature, making them seem puppies for longer.
+Though they may seem large from a young age, the Saint Bernese puppies take longer than some other breeds to mature, making them seem like puppies for longer.

 They are great for families with small children because they are very tolerant, patient, and trustworthy.
-Equally important when looking for a family dog, they are known as protectors, dating back to their parent origin of being watchdogs for lost travelers.
-Also like its two parents, the breed is very intelligent, making it relatively easy to train.
+Equally important when looking for a family dog are known as protectors, dating back to their parent origin of being watchdogs for lost travelers.
+Like its two parents, the breed is very intelligent, making it relatively easy to train.

 Training a Saint Bernese will be easy with time and patience because although the breed is loyal, they also tend to be very stubborn.
-If sessions are kept on the short side so as to keep the dog entertained, it should be fun and easy.
+If sessions are kept on the short side to keep the dog entertained, it should be fun and easy.
 They respond best to positive reinforcement.
-Other characteristics of the breed that lend themselves to training include desiring a master and the need to have a regular task.
+Other characteristics of the breed that lend themselves to training include desiring a master and having a regular task.

 Because of this, apartment living is not the ideal situation for them.
-They do not fare well with a sedentary lifestyle.
-They need daily walks at the minimum and room to run.
-Take them to a dog park to socialize or play games at home, but remember to supervise children-they are gentle, but their size can bowl over small children.
+These dogs do not fare well with a sedentary lifestyle.
+The dogs need daily walks at the minimum and room to run.
+Take to a dog park to socialize or play games at home, but remember to supervise children-they are gentle, but their size can bowl over small children.
 If they are kept busy during the day, they will be more than happy to sleep at your feet in the evenings.

-The breed originates from two parents who were bred to be working dogs and they have this trait in them as well.
+The breed originates from two parents who were bred to be working dogs, and they have this trait in them as well.
 A home with ample room for them to run is ideal.
-A farm or ranch would be the best spot for these dogs, but any home with plenty of room indoors and out will do.
+A farm or ranch would be the best spot for these dogs, but any home with plenty of space indoors and out will do.

 Health & problem

-The Saint Bernese is vulnerable to many of the health problems that other breeds of large dogs can encounter.
-However, unlike other crossbred dogs, it can also inherit many of the health problems of its parent breeds.
-Some of these illnesses, however, can be avoided by making regular vet exams, as well as simply knowing what they are susceptible to.
+The Saint Bernese is vulnerable to many health problems that other breeds of large dogs can encounter.
+However, unlike other crossbreed dogs, it can also inherit many of its parent breeds’ health problems.
+However, some of these illnesses can be avoided by doing regular vet exams and simply knowing what they are susceptible to.

 Some minor health concerns that the Saint Bernese may be susceptible to include allergies, obesity, and eye infections.
 Occasionally, the breed is diagnosed with hyperthyroidism.

 Like many large dogs, Saint Bernese are also susceptible to joint problems and hip dysplasia.
-Although this is hereditary, it can possibly be prevented through exercise and monitoring weight and nutrition.
+Although this is hereditary, it can prevent through exercise and monitoring weight and nutrition.
 It is also important not to over-exercise them as puppies until their bones are stronger, as this can further exacerbate joint and hip problems in the future.

-The Saint Bernese is one of the more high maintenance breeds.
-This is mainly due to the amount of exercise that they require as well as the amount they need to be groomed.
+The Saint Bernese is one of the more high-maintenance breeds.
+This Dog is mainly due to the amount of exercise that they require and the amount they need to be groomed.
 These dogs need at least one long walk per day, adding up to approximately 60 minutes per day and 12 miles per week.
-This is not the dog for someone who is consistently busy.
+The Saint Bernese is not the Dog for someone who is consistently busy.

 The Saint Bernese also requires a lot of grooming.
 Although their fur is only medium-length, it is very dense.
 Not only this, but they shed a lot.
 They need to be brushed daily using a bristle brush.
-On the plus side, they do not need to be bathed very often.
-However, a mild soap should be used to protect their sensitive skin.
+On the plus side, they do not need to bathe very often.
+However, a mild soap should use to protect their sensitive skin.

-On top of daily exercise and grooming, there are other regular maintenance actions that need to be done.
+On top of daily exercise and grooming, other regular maintenance actions need to be done.
 Their ears should be routinely checked for wax so that inflammation does not occur.
 Their teeth will also need to be brushed regularly because of their floppy lips.
-And of course, their nails will need to be trimmed.
-If they can be heard clicking on the floor, it is time for a trim, which can be done at home or at a vet.
+And, of course, their nails will need to be trimmed.
+If they can hear clicking on the floor, it is time for a trim, which can be done at home or a vet.

 Saint Bernese Adoption

-Of course, thorough research should be done not only on the breed but on the breeder as well, as a reputable breeder should be used. because the Saint Bernese is an extremely rare hybrid, be prepared to have to search extensively for a reputable breeder that is selling puppies.
+Of course, thorough research should be done not only on the breed but on the breeder as well, as a reputable breeder should be used.
+Because the Saint Bernese is an extremely rare hybrid, be prepared to search extensively for a well-known breeder selling puppies.
 Because of their rarity, buying a Saint Bernese is also very expensive, ranging between $1000 to $2000.

 Saint Bernese Pros and Cons